Sleepypiggi/Work_Notes/docs/3_Life_Insurance/2_Product_Features.md

 !!!
 Note

-	The period where surrender charges are applicable is typically known as a **Minimum or Initial Investment Period**.
+	The period where surrender charges are applicable is typically known as the **Minimum Investment Period** or **Surrender Charge Period**.

 	This is becaused it is assumed that the policyholder will not lapse during this period so as to avoid the surrender charge.

-In both cases, premium allocation rates tend to **increase above 100%** after a certain period, incentivising the policyholder to retain their policy to get the additional value.
+In both cases, premium allocation rates tend to **increase above 100%** after a certain period, incentivising the policyholder to **retain their policy** to get the additional value.

 The premium allocation schedule is typically **non-guaranteed**, but most insurers *floor* the allocation rates at 100%.